Compressive strength

-In mechanics, compressive strength (or compression strength) is the capacity of a material or structure to withstand loads tending to reduce size (as opposed to tensile strength which withstands loads tending to elongate).
-In other words, compressive strength resists compression (being pushed together), whereas tensile strength resists tension (being pulled apart).
-In the study of strength of materials, tensile strength, compressive strength, and shear strength can be analyzed independently.
+In mechanics, compressive strength (or compression strength) is the capacity of a material or structure to withstand loads tending to reduce size (compression).
+It is opposed to tensile strength which withstands loads tending to elongate, resisting tension (being pulled apart).
+In the study of strength of materials, compressive strength, tensile strength, and shear strength can be analyzed independently.

 Some materials fracture at their compressive strength limit; others deform irreversibly, so a given amount of deformation may be considered as the limit for compressive load.
 Compressive strength is a key value for design of structures.

 Compressive strength is often measured on a universal testing machine.
 Measurements of compressive strength are affected by the specific test method and conditions of measurement.
 Compressive strengths are usually reported in relationship to a specific technical standard.

 Introduction

 When a specimen of material is loaded in such a way that it extends it is said to be in tension.
 On the other hand, if the material compresses and shortens it is said to be in compression.

-On an atomic level, the molecules or atoms are forced apart when in tension whereas in compression they are forced together.
+On an atomic level, molecules or atoms are forced together when in compression, whereas they are pulled apart when in tension.
 Since atoms in solids always try to find an equilibrium position, and distance between other atoms, forces arise throughout the entire material which oppose both tension or compression.
 The phenomena prevailing on an atomic level are therefore similar.

 The "strain" is the relative change in length under applied stress; positive strain characterizes an object under tension load which tends to lengthen it, and a compressive stress that shortens an object gives negative strain.
 Tension tends to pull small sideways deflections back into alignment, while compression tends to amplify such deflection into buckling.

 Compressive strength is measured on materials, components, and structures.

-By definition, the ultimate compressive strength of a material is that value of uniaxial compressive stress reached when the material fails completely.
-The compressive strength is usually obtained experimentally by means of a compressive test.
-The apparatus used for this experiment is the same as that used in a tensile test.
-However, rather than applying a uniaxial tensile load, a uniaxial compressive load is applied.
-As can be imagined, the specimen (usually cylindrical) is shortened as well as spread laterally.
-A stress–strain curve is plotted by the instrument and would look similar to the following:
+The ultimate compressive strength of a material is the maximum uniaxial compressive stress that it can withstand before complete failure.
+This value is typically determined through a compressive test conducted using a universal testing machine.
+During the test, a steadily increasing uniaxial compressive load is applied to the test specimen until it fails.
+The specimen, often cylindrical in shape, experiences both axial shortening and lateral expansion under the load.
+As the load increases, the machine records the corresponding deformation, plotting a stress-strain curve that would look similar to the following: